cognitive-catalyst/annotation-assist/db2container/README.md

 Start a bluemix container (named container). **Note: The password requirements are *extremely* strict.
 I recommend using a random character string (make sure to write it down as you will need it later)**
-`cf ic run -it -p 50000:50000 -m 256 -e DB2INST1_PASSWORD=<password> -e LICENSE=accept --name container registry.ng.bluemix.net/<registry-name>/db2:latest bash`
+`cf ic run -p 50000:50000 -m 256 -e DB2INST1_PASSWORD=<password> -e LICENSE=accept --name container registry.ng.bluemix.net/<registry-name>/db2:latest bash`

 Periodically run the following command until you see the Status of your container is running.
 This should only take a minute or two.
 `cf ic ps -a`